jgagneastro/mocapy/README.rst

 *Get_cmd* is a MOCA tool that plots a color-magnitude diagram (the absolute M band magnitude as a function of the difference between the magnitudes of m1 and m2 bands) of the database field brown dwarfs sequence and overplots a manually entered object.
 For the moment, the use of this tool requires *collaborators* access to the database.

-To overplot the entered object, the difference of m1 and m2 and the absolute magnitude of band M must be provided as m1m2 and M, respectively, along with their uncertainties as em1m2 and eM.
+To overplot the entered object, the difference of m1 and m2 and the absolute magnitude of band M must be provided as *m1m2* and *M*, respectively, along with their uncertainties as *em1m2* and *eM*.

 Each m1, m2 and M band can be specified using the exact unique photometry system identifier (*moca_psid*) of the moca_photometry_systems table or, more generally, the terms *"j_any"*, *"h_any"* and *"k_any"*.
 The bands are specified as strings through the variables *m1_type*, *m2_type* and *M_type*.